tangrams/tangram-docs/pages/Filters-Overview.md

     ]}
 }
 ```
 If a `layer` filter is not specified, Tangram will attempt to use the _layer name_ as the filter.
-In this case, we can achieve the same filtering behavior as the example above with the following:
+In this example, the layer name "roads" matches a layer in the data:

 ```yaml
 layers: